-North Korea-US tensions: How worried should you be? - BBC News
+North Korea-US tension: Should you worry?

 North Korea-US tensions: How worried should you be?

-The US president has vowed to respond to North Korean threats "with fire and fury like the world has never seen".
+The US president has threatened to "totally destroy" North Korea if his country is forced to defend itself or its allies.

-North Korea, meanwhile, has threatened to fire off missiles at the US island territory of Guam - home to 163,000 people.
+North Korea has conducted its sixth nuclear test, threatened to fire off missiles towards the US island territory of Guam and said it might test a hydrogen bomb in the Pacific Ocean.

-And all this comes amid reports that Pyongyang may have finally succeeded in miniaturising a nuclear weapon that could fit on an inter-continental missile - a prospect long-dreaded by the US and its Asian allies.
+And all this comes amid reports that Pyongyang may have finally succeeded in miniaturising a nuclear weapon that could fit on an inter-continental missile - a prospect long dreaded by the US and its Asian allies.

 Is this a precursor to military conflict?